Frequently Asked Questions about Elementary Grading Guidelines

 Q: How often should Science and Social Science be taught and how many grades should be inputted?

-A: For the 2019-2020 school year, Science and Social Sciences will be taught every quarter in grades K-6.
+A: Science and Social Sciences should be taught every quarter in grades K-6.
 Report card grades will be given each quarter in grades 1-6 with respect to Science and Social Sciences.
 Kindergarten will embed Science and Social Sciences into ELA Foundational Skill Literacy, Writing, Language, Speaking and Listening.
-A minimum of two (2) grades per week should be inputted for science and social science during the unit of study.
+A minimum of two (2) grades per week should be inputted for science and/or social science depending on when stand-alone and integrated units of study occurs per the integrated curriculum maps.

 Q: Can homework be assigned on holidays and weekends?

 A: Minimal homework can be assigned on holidays and weekends.
-The student handbook will reflect this change.
+The student handbook reflects this.

 Q: Are report card comments mandatory?